 The XGP radio interface has two dimensions for multiple access methods such as OFDMA, SC-FDMA (controlled along frequency axis), and TDMA (controlled along time axis).
 OFDMA is an FDMA technique that divides a communications channel into a small number of equally spaced frequency bands, each of which carries a portion of the radio signal in parallel.
 These subcarriers are then transmitted simultaneously at different frequencies to the receiver.
 OFDMA have developed into a popular scheme for wideband digital communication.

 Duplex method is TDD.
-TDD is not needed for paired spectrum channels, and allows to devote resources to uplink and downlink asymmetrically, freeing capacity for up/downlink data-intensive applications.
+TDD is not needed for paired spectrum channels and allows to devote resources to uplink and downlink asymmetrically, freeing capacity for up/downlink data-intensive applications.

 The operation channel bandwidths supported by XGP are 1.25 MHz, 2.5 MHz, 5 MHz, 10 MHz, 20 MHz, 22.5 MHz, 25 MHz, 30 MHz and its modulation scheme supports BPSK, QPSK, 16-QAM, 64-QAM and 256-QAM.
 The subcarrier frequency spacing is 15 kHz and 37.5 kHz.
 The time-frame has 4, 8, 10, 16, 20 slots of 2.5 ms, 5 ms, 10 ms. Each slot can be used separately, or continuously by a single user, and moreover continuously in an asymmetric frame structure.